 Our credit ratings are periodically reviewed by rating agencies.
-In July 2022, S&P reaffirmed the Company's corporate credit rating of B and the Company's positive outlook.
-In October 2022, Moody's upgraded the ratings for our senior unsecured notes from B3 to B2, reaffirmed the Company's issuer corporate family rating of B2 and returned the Company's outlook from stable to positive.
+In August 2023, S&P upgraded the Company's corporate credit rating of B to B+, updated the Company's outlook from positive to stable, and upgraded the rating for our senior unsecured notes from B to B+.
+In October 2023, Moody's upgraded the rating for our senior unsecured notes from B2 to B1, upgraded the Company's issuer corporate family rating from B2 to B1, and updated the Company's outlook from positive to stable.
 These ratings and our current credit condition affect, among other things, our ability to access new capital.
+These ratings are not recommendations to buy, sell or hold debt securities.
 Negative changes to these ratings may result in more stringent covenants and higher interest rates under the terms of any new debt.
 Our credit ratings could be lowered, or rating agencies could issue adverse commentaries in the future, which could have a material adverse effect on our business, financial condition, results of operations, and liquidity.
 In particular, a weakening of our financial condition, including any further increase in our leverage or decrease in our profitability or cash flows, could adversely affect our ability to obtain necessary funds, could result in a credit rating downgrade or change in outlook, or could otherwise increase our cost of borrowing.